Tel Haror: Iron Age

+Iron II

 Tel Haror was inhabited again in the Iron Age.
 Archaeologist William G. Dever estimates its population at around 800 during the 9th and 8th centuries BCE.
 The ethnic makeup of this fortified site may have leaned more toward Judahite than Philistine.
 The town underwent destruction twice: once in the late 8th century, then again (for unclear reasons) around the mid-7th century.

-Identification with ancient cities
+Theories

 Archaeologist Anson Rainey proposed Tel Haror as the site of the fortress of Sharuhen, known from ancient Egyptian sources.
 This identification is also supported by Donald Redford, because of the site's immense size and important geographical position.

 Tel Haror is generally accepted as the site of ancient Gerar.
 Nevertheless, some other places in the vicinity, between Gaza and Beersheba, have also been suggested, such as Tell Jemmeh (Tel Gamma on the map), Tell esh-Sharia and Tell et-Tuwail.
 Tuwail (also spelled Tell et-Tuwaiyil), is located by the Byzantine site of Be'er Osnat, near Kibbutz Tze'elim.

 The ashlar masonry at Haror is integrated with mud-brick walls.
 This building technique is also found at Tel Sera (Tell esh-Sharia), which is located only about 7km east of Haror up the Gerar river (see the map); it is usually identified with the biblical Ziklag.
 So there was probably an early connection between these two sites.

 This was one of the cities of the Philistines.
 Richly decorated Philistine pottery, both monochrome and bichrome, was found on the site.